grafana/metrictank/docs/installation-deb.md

 * Install elasticsearch with `sudo apt-get install apt-transport-https && sudo apt-get update && sudo apt-get install elasticsearch`

+* You can start it with default settings.

 [more info](https://www.elastic.co/guide/en/elasticsearch/reference/2.3/setup-repositories.html)

 You can start it with default settings.